Birth Injury Lawyer Grants Pass, OR

 - Uterine rupture (hemorrhaging due to uterus tearing)

-- Umbilical cord prolapse (the umbilical cord may become compressed in between the baby and the birth canal)
+- Umbilical cord prolapse (the umbilical cord becomes compressed between the baby and the birth canal)

 - Baby isn’t breathing after birth (neonatal resuscitation for babies that are having trouble breathing, if not done correctly the lungs can be damaged)